artwork-software/artwork/README.md

 Consultant the [documentation](https://laravel.com/docs/10.x/sail#configuring-a-shell-alias) to achieve that.
 We will use the alias `sail` for the following commands.

-3. Once the images are created install the frontend dependencies and a secret project key by running:
+3. Once the images are created you may have to open a new terminal window and install the frontend dependencies with a secret project key by running:

 ```shell
 sail npm install